-Number of People Killed on Denver’s Streets Spiked Last Year, Continuing Upward Trend
+Number of People Killed on Denver’s Streets Rose Sharply Last Year, Continuing Upward Trend

 Traffic fatalities increased 16 percent last year, despite a pledge from Mayor Hancock to make the roads safer.